ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain.
+         <h3>Today</h3>Rain showers.
 Cloudy.
 High near 53, with temperatures falling to around 51 in the afternoon.
-Southeast wind 2 to 9 mph.
-Chance of
+Southeast wind 3 to 7 mph.
+Chance
-         precipitation is 90%.<br></div>
+         of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain.
+         <h3>Tonight</h3>Rain showers.
 Cloudy.
 Low around 46, with temperatures rising to around 48 overnight.
-Southeast wind 6 to 10 mph, with gusts as high
+East southeast wind 5 to 8 mph.
+Chance
-         as 18 mph.
-Chance of precipitation is 90%.<br></div>
+         of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of rain before noon.
+         <h3>Sunday</h3>A chance of rain showers before noon.
 Mostly cloudy.
 High near 56, with temperatures falling to around 54 in the afternoon.
-Northeast
-         wind 7 to 10 mph, with gusts as high as 20 mph.
+         North northeast wind 5 to 12 mph, with gusts as high as 20 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Mostly clear, with a low around 39.
-Northeast wind 1 to 6 mph.<br></div>
+North northeast wind 1 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">